-Denise Dunco, RN, MSN, a Director of Clinical Research on HealthTrust’s Clinical Services team, adds that in some cases, a lack of data complicates matters.
+Denise Dunco, RN, MSN, a former Director of Clinical Research on HealthTrust’s Clinical Services team, adds that in some cases, a lack of data complicates matters.
 “People don’t know which product to use and which is best because of such limited data.”

 HealthTrust Physician Advisor Dean Vayser, DPM, addressed product choice from the physician perspective at the summit.
 The key factor when choosing the right product should first be based on the evidence, he says.
 Next, consider the type of research conducted to demonstrate efficacy, followed by cost considerations.
 “We’re driven in the medical environment by cost, and I think that evidence and pricing are very important in selecting the product that will be the most beneficial.”

 However, physician awareness of wound care products, evidence and pricing is very limited, Dr. Vayser adds.
 Doctors still obtain most of their information from pharmaceutical and medical supply companies.
 “Frequently, physicians are driven by what a supplier representative tells them but are not actually doing the due diligence of learning about the product and whether the outcomes are there to justify use of the products,” he says.
 “The physician needs to understand the etiology, the root problem of why the wound has occurred and what the product is supposed to do in order to choose the best product for that wound.”